turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

 - transfer call workflow will first transfer the tokens - it simply delegates to `ft_transfer()` as we saw above
 - then it composes the async transfer call workflow using the [Promise][11] abstraction provided by the NEAR Rust SDK
   - the Promise that is returned is not executed as part of the current block.
-The NEAR runtime will schedule the the Promise to run async and kickoff the workflow in the next block.
+The NEAR runtime will schedule the Promise to run async and kickoff the workflow in the next block.
 It will be executed on the shard that hosts the receiver account.
 Once the `ft_on_transfer` call completes on the receiver account, then the NEAR runtime will capture its output data and provide it as input data for the `ft_resolve_transfer_call`.
 The callback will be